 Grass clippings produced by conventional side-discharge mowers are typically larger in size than those produced by mulching mowers.
 Clippings from a side-discharge mower tend to accumulate in rows or patches.
 While this may be unattractive, it does not typically harm your lawn.
 Mulching mowers chop the grass clippings into much finer pieces, allowing them to settle into the grass without the clumps.
 The finer cut also helps the clippings to decompose more rapidly.

-Many side-discharge and bag lawnmowers can be converted into mulching mowers by installing a mulching conversion kit.
+Many side-discharge and bag lawnmowers, both gas-powered and electric, can be converted into mulching mowers by installing a mulching conversion kit.
 Mulching conversion kits typically include a mulching blade and a restriction plate, which prevents the grass clippings from being discharged through the side or rear chute.
 Mulching kits are not universal and must typically be purchased for your specific make and model of lawn mower.
 The Troy Bilt website recommends only installing a mulching kit on lawnmowers that have at least a 4-horsepower engine.

 Mulching may not be appropriate for all situations.
 Grass that is exceptionally tall may cause mulching systems to bog down.
 Early spring grasses tend to have higher levels of moisture content, which can create a messy residue if mulched.
 The Irrigation & Green Industry website recommends cutting your grass with a conventional side-discharge or bag mower during the early part of the mowing season, and converting to a mulching system after the first few mowings.